teymurgahramanov/AppRoll/approll/templates/foo/readme.txt

-Structure created under templates/%appname% will be created under App directory on target servers.
+Structure created under templates/%appname% will be created under %appname% directory on target servers.